 Cats are wonderful companions but they have a tendency to get protective and use their claws and teeth.
+In this article we go over what to do if a cat bites you.
 Most owners will deal with some form of cat bite over their lifetime, and there are steps to take that will help you through it.

 How Bad is the Bite?